Take Me as I Am (Mary J. Blige song): Music video

+The music video for "Take Me as I Am" was directed by Bille Woodruff and filmed in July 2006.
 In the video, Blige portrays different women in different life situations except for her alter ego, Brook Lynn, who plays Date Mary.
+It uses an alternate version of the song that has a shorter instrumental intro, as well as a longer bridge after the second hook.
+An extended version of "Take Me as I Am" was used since Woodruff "needed more of the song to fit in all of the story."
+In a 2020 interview with Rated R&B he commented: "I had done a video of Mary for a song called "Your Child" where she played different people.
+So, she called me and once again, she wanted to have multiple personalities in the video.
+So, I came up with this concept but to fit everything in I needed some more.
+It was honestly, just because I needed more to make it more dramatic and to have the story land.
+So, I requested that because the other version wasn’t long enough and I needed more."
+The visuals premiered on BET's countdown show 106 & Park in September 2006.

 As the video begins, Blige is a waitress/dishwasher getting her children ready for school and also trying to get her boyfriend / husband a job.
 Next, Blige is an editor during a photo shoot, in which a photographer is photographing Blige as a model.
 "Model Mary" is replaced with another model due to a tabloid report of a breakdown.
 "Editor Mary" is then sexually harassed by a corporate and walks out; while "model Mary" overdoses drugs in the bathroom of the photo shoot set, shortly after being replaced.
 In the restaurant which "Waitress Mary" works, Blige plays another character as well.
 This one is simply the girlfriend of a controlling boyfriend and is at lunch with her date.
 The date (Lance Gross) refuses to allow Blige to eat the appetizer bread, takes her menu from her and orders her a salad, clearly trying to personally control her weight.
 The date then gets up and appears to be flirting with a young woman in a pink dress.
 "Date Mary" (portrayed by Blige's alter ego, Brook Lynn) is checking her makeup and sees her date in the mirror reflection, then gets up and throws a glass of water in their faces, then leaves.
 Waitress Mary returns home after accidentally dropping food at work and kicks her lazy boyfriend out.